HunterCartier702/Ubuntu-Server-HomeLab/README.md

 $ sudo ufw enable
 # Don't forget to edit firewall rules for added services!
 ```
 ***HTOP is one of those tools that looks really confusing when you see it for the very first time.
-Once you start to learn read it though, it really is an awesome tool:***
+Once you start to learn to read it though, it really is an awesome tool:***
 <p align="center"><img alt="HTOP" src="images/3HTOP.png" height="auto" width="800"></p>

 ***I then create my .vimrc file with my personal preferences and copy it to the /etc/skel directory, so when I create a new user they also get that file.
 Openssh-server was installed initially so now it's time to sit comfortably at my desktop and SSH in.***